Rosiak/esphome-tesla-ble/README.md

   - Odometer (miles, see below for km)
   - Range (miles, see below for km)
   - Shift state (eg Invalid, R, N, D)
+- Diagnostics (button actions)
+   - Force data update (wakes the car and reads all sensors)
+   - Pair BLE key with vehicle
+   - Restart ESP board

 ## Usage

 For an example ESPHome dashboard, see [`tesla-ble-example.yml`](./tesla-ble.example.yml).
 This includes an example of how to use km instead of miles.
 There are several key parameters that determine the polling activity as follows:

-- **update_interval**: This is the base polling rate.
-No other polls can happen faster than this.
-The VCSEC system is polled at this rate and does not wake the car.
-[Default TBC]
+- **update_interval**: This is the base polling rate. **No other polls can happen faster than this even if you configure them shorter.** The VCSEC system is polled at this rate and does not wake the car.
+[Default 10s]
 - **post_wake_poll_time**: If the vehicle wakes up, it will be detected and the vehicle polled for data for at least this time [Default 300s]
 - **poll_data_period**: The vehicle is polled every this paramter seconds when awake.
 Note the vehicle can fall asleep if this is too long [Default 60s]
 - **poll_asleep_period**: It is possible that the vehicle starts, stops and restarts charging while always awake.
 In this case it is likely that the restart is not detected.
 Therefore the vehicle is ALWAYS polled at this rate even when asleep.
 If set to short it can prevent the vehicle falling asleep.
 [Default 60s]